 Being person-directed means that we take our cues from the individual – or as one of our facilitators calls them, “the boss”.
 Our job is to uncover the hopes and dreams of the individual, honour them, and help turn them into goals with actionable steps.

 Common areas we are asked to help with include:

 - Getting involved with groups and recreation in the community

-- Finding volunteer or paid work that is meaningful to you
+- Finding meaningful volunteer and/or paid work

 - Planning for future housing needs